Nighthawk42/eero-py/README.md

 # eero-py
  eero-py is a Python-based CLI tool designed to interact with the eero API.
-This tool allows users dump information about their eero networks through simple command-line.
+This tool allows users to dump information about their eero networks through a simple command-line.

 ## Features